andrelandgraf/andrelandgraf/contents/articles/2022-05-29_remix-markdown-setup-with-syntax-highlighting.md

 };
 ```

-Now we have all the bits and pieces together to render Markdown content! 🥳
+We have all the bits and pieces together to render Markdown content! 🥳

 So let's put it all together: